Andy753421/pileus-data/noisebot/index.md

 NoiseBot is an IRC bot using the PircBot framework.

-It'll be here eventually, assuming someone convicnes that morzekma fellow to do so.
+It'll be here eventually, assuming someone convinces that mrozekma fellow to do so.